scenarioo/scenarioo/docs/contribute/Development-Environment-Setup.md

    you should see in the log output that it is importing the example documentation data properly.

- * To start the web server for serving the Angular JS frontend (scenarioo-client) proceed as following (or as described in the Developer Guide, see below):
+ * To start the web server for serving the Angular JS frontend (scenarioo-client) proceed as following:
    ```
    cd scenarioo-client
    npm install
    npm start
-   # then open the browser to browse the application
-   # on given URL, usually http://localhost:8500
-   # if you change files in the client the browser will refresh automatically
    ```

+ * Then open the browser to browse the application on the given URL, usually http://localhost:8500
+   * If you change files in the client the browser will refresh automatically

 ## Developer Guide

-For more informations on how to develop, build and test Scenarioo properly, please read the [Developer Guide](Developer-Guide.md)!
+For more information on how to develop, build and test Scenarioo properly, please read the [Developer Guide](Developer-Guide.md)!

 ## Testing the Setup